How to Improve Your Spoken English: 7 Tips

 Don’t join a Spoken English Institute.
 Not Yet.

-Since you’re at the primary learning stage, it’s no use joining an institute right now.
+Now, since you are at the primary learning stage, it’s no use joining an institute.

-At the moment, the right choice for you would be private English tuition and self-study.
+As of now, a better option would be to take private English tuition and self-study.
 I’ll tell you why.

-And there’s a hell of a difference between learning in a class of 35 and learning one-on-one—with you as the only student.
-So, here’s my advice for you:
+There’s a hell of a difference between learning in a class of 35 and learning one-on-one—with you as the only student.
+So find a good teacher and get some individual classes to familiarize yourself with the language, first.

-And when you get comfortable, join an institute.
+And then, when you feel comfortable (maybe after 2-3 months), go ahead and join an institute.

 3. Enrol in a Decent Spoken English Institute

-When it comes to building confidence, nothing beats an institute.
+When it comes to speaking English confidently, nothing can beat the organized setting of an English institute.

 Here’s why:

-And by the way, what if I told you that you already know how to speak English?
+And oh, by the way, did I tell you that you already know how to speak in English?

 Let me explain.

-You see, you do understand English (at least a bit), and all you need is a little help—a little support to overcome the hesitation—that lump in your throat, those drops of sweat on your forehead, and that dry mouth.
-And that’s why you must join an institute if you’re serious about improving your spoken English.
+You do understand English (at least a bit), and the only thing you need is a little help—a tiny bit of support to overcome the hesitation—that lump in your throat, those drops of sweat on your forehead, and that dry mouth.

 New Delhi YMCA offers an English-speaking course titled “General and Professional English.”
 (The YMCA building is behind Gurudwara Bangla Sahib, Near Patel Chowk Metro Station).

 This English course is one of the best out there.
-I know because I also did that.
+I know because I did that way back in 1996.

-But remember: an institute can help you only if you help yourself—if you take an active part in the classroom.
+But remember: an institute can help only if you help yourself.
+In other words, if you take an active part in the classroom and not remain a mute spectator.

 Can Joining a Spoken English Institute Help You?